worktheclock/replit.github.io/programming-ide/getting-started-nix.md

 run = "cowsay Welcome to nix on Replit!"
 ```

-Once both those files are configured and you add files for your language, you can run you repl like normal, with the run button.
+Once both those files are configured and you add files for your language, you can run your repl with the run button.

-Both the Console and Shell will pick up changes made to your `replit.nix` file.
-However, once you open the Shell tab, the environment will not update until you run `exit`.
+Both the console and shell will pick up changes made to your `replit.nix` file.
+However, once you open the shell tab, the environment will not update until you run `exit`.
 This will close out the existing `shell` process and start a new one that includes any changes that you made to your `replit.nix` file.

 ## Learn More About Nix